Wood & Water.

 Water wins, every time!

-In general, wood floors will start off flat after they have been sanded and finished.
-From that point on, the wood will react to any and all moisture changes, whether it’s on purpose, or not.
+In general, wood floors begin perfectly flat after sanding and finishing.
+From that point forward, the wood will naturally respond to any changes in moisture—whether intentional or accidental.

-Magic trick: start with a beautiful, flat wood floor, then add excessive moisture, such as in the basement during the spring and summer months (or even as short as just a few days) and voila…
+Magic trick: start with a beautiful, flat wood floor.
+Then add excessive moisture—like from a damp basement during spring and summer, even for just a few days—and voilà… you get beautifully cupped wood floors!

 OLYMPUS DIGITAL CAMERA